 Dropdown - A Dropdown field allows you to select one option from a list.
-You can have the display values (to show on forms) different from their actual values (defined as labels).
+You can have the display values (to show on forms) different from their actual values using a label value pair.
 Add hint text, mark field as required, field size and list options under Properties.

 Radio Button - This field is used when you want to let your respondents select only one option from a set of alternative.
-You can specify label and value to display on the form, and column layout under Properties.
+You can specify label-value pair and column layout under Properties.

-Checkbox - This field is used when you want to let your respondents select a multiple options.You can specify checkbox label and value to display on the form in options, set column layout and define minimum and maximum selection range under Properties.
+Checkbox - This field is used when you want to let your respondents select a multiple options.You can specify checkbox label-value pair, set column layout and define minimum and maximum selection range under Properties.

 Choice List - This field also presents a list of option to the respondents from where they can select multiple options.
-You can specify label and value to display on the form in options, , and field size under Properties.
+You can specify label-value pair and field size under Properties.

 File Upload - The File Upload field allows your respondents to attach multiple files to their form submission.
 You can specify the upload file size limit, number of files and allowable upload file types.ad

-Profile Index - This control allows you to the map the field with Docsvault profile index.
-The index field can be text, numeric, date, static lists as well as the new Users/Groups (dynamic) index types. for example: fetching Departments (static) or Docsvault Users (dynamic) from indexes.
+Profile Index - This control allows you to place Docsvault index filed as a control on the form.
+The index field can be of text, numeric, date, static lists as well as the dynamic Users/Groups index type. for example: fetching Departments (static) or Managers (dynamic Docsvault users) from indexes.

-Full Name - The Full Name field place 2 single line text fields next to each other, with the labels "First" and "Last".
-You also have an option to add "Middle" name from the Properties.
+Full Name - The Full Name field places a set of 2 text fields next to each other, with the labels "First" and "Last".
+You also have an option to add "Middle" name field from the Properties.